clicon/clixon-docs/netconf.rst

   -f <file>       Clixon config file
   -E <dir>        Extra configuration directory
   -l <option>     Log on (s)yslog, std(e)rr, std(o)ut or (f)ile.
 Syslog is default.
 If foreground, then syslog and stderr is default.
-  -q              Quiet mode, server does not send hello message on startup -0              Set netconf base capability to 0, server does not expect hello, force EOM framing -1              Set netconf base capability to 1, server does not expect hello, force chunked framing
+  -C <format>     Dump configuration options on stdout after loading and quit.
+Format is one of xml|json|text -q              Quiet mode, server does not send hello message on startup -0              Set netconf base capability to 0, server does not expect hello, force EOM framing -1              Set netconf base capability to 1, server does not expect hello, force chunked framing